LordAndrey17/andreypodoprigora.github.io/docs/index.md

 ## Introduction
 Welcome!
-This is the personal website of **Andrey Podoprigora** Here you can find all information regarding his individual contributions within the **Team 204** embedded system design project
+This is the personal website of **Andrey Podoprigora**
+<br>Here you can find all information regarding his individual contributions within the **Team 204** embedded system design project

 ## Target Subsystem
 I am responcible for developing the **Sensor** subsystem of the current project